abedra/secrets_injection_example/README.md

 }
 ```

-In order to resolve this we will be adding a layer of indirection.
-Each item in our configuration has a key and a value.
-We will replace the value with a key into Vault.
+We have swapped out our real secrets with the key used in Vault that idendifies the secret.
 Let's add a simple replacement mechanism into `DatabaseConfig`:

 ```cpp
   DatabaseConfig withSecrets(const Vault::Client &vaultClient) {